-An Investment Policy is in place and its application is monitored by the Board of Directors on a quarterly basis.
+Equity risk results from movements in and/or the volatility of equity markets, including equity prices and indices.
 Diversification techniques are employed to minimize risk.
 Policies limit total investment in any entity or group of related entities to a maximum of 5% of our assets.
-Our stock portfolio is benchmarked to, and is considered closely correlated with, the indices noted in the table below.
-A 10% movement in the indices, with all other variables held constant, would have the following estimated effect on the fair values of our stock holdings as at December 31, 2016.
+Our stock portfolio is benchmarked to the indices noted in the table below.
+A 10% movement in the indices, with all other variables held constant, would have the following estimated effect on the fair values of our stock holdings as at December 31, 2017.